 Medical Devices must adhere to strict EMC testing standards to ensure proper product operation and interaction with other devices both medical and non-medical.

 In the United States, medical devices must meet Food and Drug Administration (FDA) standards.
-In Europe, the requirements include the Medical Devices Directive and IEC 60601-1-2, which are the recognized standards for testing electromagnetic compatibility of medical devices.
+In Europe, the requirements include the Medical Devices Directive and IEC 60601-1-2, which are the recognized standards for testing the electromagnetic compatibility of medical devices.

-- Electro-static Discharge
+- Electro-static Discharge (ESD)

-- Radiated Immunity
+- Radiated Immunity/Emissions

-- Fast Transient
+- Electrical Fast Transient

-- Power Frequency Magnetic Fields (voltage dips, interruptions and variations)
+- Power Frequency Magnetic Fields (voltage dips, interruptions, and variations)

 It is important to note that in addition to EN 60601, there are dozens of additional standards that address unique features and characteristics of medical devices.